chris-ouko/phase-1-project/README.md

 ## Usage

-1. When you first load the SPA, a random cat image is displayed on the main page.
+1. When you first load the SPA, the first button is the Random Cat button.
+Here you can click to load a random cat image before exploring the Search section.

 2. Use the search form in the "Search Cats" section to find cats based on your preferences:
    - **Cat Tag**: Enter a tag to filter cats.